himorin/ansible/docs/instruction.rst

 4. Check inventory file for configuration of the target host

 then, run ansible as
-'ansible-playbook -k -K -i INVENTORY-FILE -l TARGET-HOSTNAME PLAYBOOK'.
+`ansible-playbook -k -K -i INVENTORY-FILE -l TARGET-HOSTNAME PLAYBOOK`.

 Manual configurations
 ======